 When it comes to retirement communities in America, it’s important to find a location that brings you ultimate happiness and allows you to reap the rewards of your working years.
 Are you an active person looking for a lively city?
 Or are you looking for a more relaxed, low key environment?
+Maybe you are on a budget and looking for the cheapest places to retire?
 Follow along as we round up some of the best towns, cities and states to retire in the country based on current data:

 10. Prescott, Arizona